Chart Color Schemes

 Health performance in North Geelong is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-North Geelong faces significant health challenges across various age groups.
+North Geelong faces significant health challenges, affecting both younger and older age groups.

-Mental health issues affect 12.7% of residents, while arthritis impacts 9.8%.
-Approximately 54%, or about 1,853 people, have private health cover.
-Around 58.5% report no medical ailments, compared to 65.9% in the rest of Victoria.
-The area has a higher proportion of seniors aged 65 and over, at 22.7% (782 people), than the state average of 16.8%.
-Health outcomes among seniors are broadly similar to those of the general population.
+The rate of private health cover in this area is approximately 54%, or around 1,808 people, which is higher than the average SA2 area.
+Mental health issues are the most prevalent condition, impacting 12.7% of residents, followed by arthritis at 9.8%.
+Conversely, 58.5% of residents report having no medical ailments, compared to 65.9% in Rest of Vic.
+The area has a higher proportion of seniors aged 65 and over, at 22.7% or 764 people, compared to the state average of 16.8%.
+Health outcomes among seniors present challenges broadly reflective of the general population's health profile.

 Frequently Asked Questions - Health